LASA-418-PurpleHaze/DashGraph/README.md

 Instructions:

-1. Download the jar here: https://drive.google.com/file/d/0B5ZUvkPYhHyYTzR2X3QwLXdBT1E/view?usp=sharing
+1. Download the jar from the dist folder in this repository.

 2. Place this jar in C:/users/username/SmartDashboard/extensions